Home » Atlanta » Tourist attractions in Atlanta

 Image: Illuminarium Atlanta

-With the unique cinematic experience at Illuminarium Atlanta, you will come face to face with the world’s most exotic creatures in their native habitats.
+With the unique cinematic experience at Illuminarium Atlanta, you will come face-to-face with the world’s most exotic creatures in their native habitats.

 Illuminarium engages all of your senses, immersing you in the world around you.